epinio/docs/docs/howtos/customization/using_custom_service_values.md

 Here `foo` is the array, having maps as elements, of which the keys `name` and `value` are of interest.

-Note how the names of the field do not mention the nature of `foo` as an array, and how the spines to the fields of interest are used to name them in the settings.
+Again, note how the names of the field do not mention the nature of `foo` as an array, and how the paths to fields of interest are used to name them in the CLI settings.

 <pre>
 <table>
 <tr>
 <th><code>values.yaml</code></th>
 <th>Service spec</th>
-<th>Use</th>
+<th>CLI usage</th>
 </tr>
 <tr valign='top'>
 <td>